drshahizan/research-design/README.md

 ## Github Repository: Literature Review

+- **[The Daily Life of a PhD Student](https://github.com/drshahizan/phd)**: Offers insights into the routine and experiences of a PhD student, providing valuable tips for navigating academic research.

 - **[UTM - Systematic Literature Review using AI](https://github.com/drshahizan/SLR-FC)**: A repository by UTM that explores the use of AI in conducting systematic literature reviews.

 - **[Obsidian Vault for Systematic Literature Reviews in Computer Science](https://github.com/drshahizan/obsidian-slr)**: This vault contains resources and templates for conducting literature reviews in computer science using Obsidian.md.